Envato staff discuss how they juggle work and family commitments

 Increasingly, workplaces around the world are realising that more needs to be done to accommodate all types of employees – not just those who neatly fit the 9-5, Monday to Friday workweek of the twentieth century.

 A large percentage of Envato’s employees are working parents, and so we know firsthand that finding the work/family balance is a difficult task.
-To open up the discussion on the challenges surrounding working & parenting, we’re holding a meetup event later this month.
-Moderated by Envato co-founder (and parent) Cyan Ta’eed, the intention of the event is for participants to hear from experts with real life experience, and also to ask questions and share their own experiences.
+To open up the discussion on the challenges surrounding working & parenting, we spoke with some of our parents about their experiences.

-Brett Elliot, Product Manager at Envato welcomed his first child Oscar earlier this year, he names flexibility as key.
+Brett Elliot, Product Manager at Envato welcomed his first child Oscar earlier this year.
+He says flexibility as key.
 “I would truthfully struggle to put into words how much a flexible workplace has helped me be a better parent and husband.”